Iker Benito

-Iker Benito Sánchez (born 10 August 2002) is a Spanish professional footballer who plays for CA Osasuna.
-Mainly a right winger, he can also play as a right-back.
+Iker Benito Sánchez (born 10 August 2002) is a Spanish professional footballer who plays as a right winger for Liga MX club Querétaro.

-Career
+Club career

+Benito was in Miranda de Ebro, Burgos, Castile and León.

+Osasuna

-Born in Miranda de Ebro, Burgos, Castile and León, Benito joined CA Osasuna's youth setup in 2018, after a period on trial at Athletic Bilbao, from CD Pamplona.
+Benito joined CA Osasuna's youth setup in 2018, after a period on trial at Athletic Bilbao, from CD Pamplona.
 On 13 May of the following year, he signed a two-year professional contract with the former club, with an option for a further two campaigns.

 Benito was promoted to the reserves in May 2020, and made his senior debut on 25 October, coming on as a second-half substitute in a 2–0 Segunda División B away loss against CD Tudelano.
 He scored his first senior goal on 25 September 2021, netting the B's second in a 2–0 away win over AD San Juan in the Segunda División RFEF championship.

 Benito made his first team – and La Liga – debut on 19 January 2022, replacing fellow youth graduate Kike Barja late into a 2–0 loss at RC Celta de Vigo.
 On 24 June, he renewed his contract until 2025.

+Loans to Andorra and Mirandés

 On 1 July 2023, Benito was loaned to Segunda División side FC Andorra for the season.
 He returned to the Rojillos roughly one year later, but moved to CD Mirandés also in a temporary deal on 2 January 2025, after being rarely used.

+Querétaro

+On 14 August 2026, Benito joined Liga MX side Querétaro.